nalchi-net/GnsSharp/README.md

     }
 ```

-There's one exception to this, which is `FnSteamNetConnectionStatusChanged`:
+There's 3 exception to this:
+    * `FnSteamNetConnectionStatusChanged`
+    * `FnPtrSteamNetworkingMessagesSessionRequest`
+    * `FnPtrSteamNetworkingMessagesSessionFailed`

 ```cs
 // This delegate should be alive until the listen socket is closed.